aammd/MS_computational_ecology_opinion/compecol.md

 Although the natural world is immensely complex, it is paradoxically the high degree of model abstraction in computational approaches that gives them generality.
-Because (with the exception of a still narrow family of problems that can be addressed by remote-sensing) the rate at which ecological data are collected is not improving, whereas our needs for testable and actionable predictions increases, refining the models and further integrating them with data is necessary.
+Because (with the exception of a still narrow family of problems that can be addressed by remote-sensing) there has been no regime shift in the rate at which ecological data are collected, whereas our needs for testable and actionable predictions increased dramatically, refining the models and further integrating them with data is necessary.

 In {@tbl:costbenefit}, the quadrats of ecological approaches are ranked in (again, approximate and arbitrary) order of cost and effort.
 Ecological models